willp240/antinullh/HOWTO.md

 The reactor parameter names are hardcoded so that they can be multiplied by the correct reactor ratio.
 The order the parameters are plotted in are also hardcoded.

-A separate canvas is also saved, containing a plot of the postfit correlation matrix of all fit parameters.
+There are two optional bool arguments the user can provide, to specify whether or not to plot correlations (defaults to true), and if the alpha-n classifier was used (defaults to false).
+If the former is true, a separate canvas is also saved, containing a plot of the postfit correlation matrix of all fit parameters.

 You can run it with:

-> root -l 'plotting/plotFixedOscParams.C("/path/to/makeFixedOscTree/output")'
+> root -l 'plotting/plotFixedOscParams.C("/path/to/makeFixedOscTree/output.root", plot_correlations_bool, alphan_classifier_bool)'

 <h3>Prefit Plots</h3>